Azure/iotedge-lorawan-starterkit/docs/quickstart.md

 The template supports x86 and ARM architectures and will automatically deploy the correct version to your gateway.
 Make sure to provide your gateway's reset pin in the dialog before the deployment.

-Additionally, if your gateway use SPI_DEV version 1 the packet forwarder module will not work out-of-the-box.
-To fix this, simply add an environment variable 'SPI_DEV' set to the value 1 to the LoRaWanPktFwdModule module (SPI_DEV is set to 2 by default).
+However, your gateway might use a different SPI_DEV or SPI_SPEED, and the Basics Station module could not work out-of-the-box.
+To fix this, refer to the [Basics Station Module Configuration](user-guide/station-module-configuration.md) page.

 The LoRa device demo code in the Arduino folder is built only for Seeduino LoRaWan board and was not test with other Arduino LoRa boards.